 At all our destinations, they would prefer payments on a card with some of them refusing to take cash.
 We would still recommend taking around £100 worth of Norwegian Kroner.
 Short trips to the supermarket and of course if you wish to tip your local guides.

-Contact us for all your Fishing Holiday questions
+Contact us for all your questions regarding planning a fishing trip

-Hopefully, we have answered some essential questions that you may find yourself asking.
+Hopefully, we have answered some essential questions that you may find yourself asking when it comes to planning a fishing trip.
 Please remember, we’re still at the end of the phone, happy to help.
 You can also request a free brochure to explore all our Sea Fishing trips and holidays further.

 The staff at Sportquest Holidays have over 14 years’ experience in travelling and fishing in Norway.
 After this amount of travel, we have gained some precious knowledge.
 If we do not know the answer, then we know someone who does.